ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 Caching and pre-fetching of tokens is discussed in {{caching}}.

-Note that it is possible for the WWW-Authenticate header field to include multiple challenges.
+Note that it is possible for the WWW-Authenticate header field to include multiple challenges ({{!RFC9110, Section 11.6.1}}).
 This allows the origin to indicate support for different token types, issuers, or to include multiple redemption contexts.
 For example, the WWW-Authenticate header field could look like this: